Graduate Program Application Process

 - The Mechanical Engineering Department ONLY accepts applications for the Fall Quarter.

 - The Office of International Students and Scholars (OISS) at UCSB serves the needs of international students and scholars, including assistance with visa status.
+International students apply through the UCSB Graduate Division, and upon acceptance to the MS or PhD program, OISS will assist with immigration documents and procedures.

 5-Year bs/ms students